lunaticenslaved/microservices/README.md

 docker-compose up -d postgres
 sudo chown -R 999:999 postgres-data  # 999 is usually Postgres' user in container

+or assign it to user user:
+sudo chown -R $USER:$USER /path/to/folder

 # How to connect to postgres container with psql
 psql -h localhost -p 6432 -U user -d tag